-- Children missing in education (CME) -children who no longer seem to be registered with a school or absent for long periods of time. - Child sexual exploitation (CSE) occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity a)in exchange for something the victim needs or wants, and/or b) for the financial or other advantage of the perpetrator or facilitator - Child Criminal Exploitation (CCE) an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity a) in exchange for something the victim needs or wants, and/or b) for the financial or other advantage of the perpetrator or facilitator and/or c) through the violence or threat of violence. - County Lines is a term use to describe gangs and organized criminal networks involved in the exporting of illegal drugs into one or more importing areas, using dedicated mobile phone lines or other form of 'deal line'. - The four categories above are all part of what can be named serious violence.
+- Children missing in education (CME) -children who no longer seem to be registered with a school or absent for long periods of time. - Child sexual exploitation (CSE) occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity a)in exchange for something the victim needs or wants, and/or b) for the financial or other advantage of the perpetrator or facilitator - Child Criminal Exploitation (CCE) an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity a) in exchange for something the victim needs or wants, and/or b) for the financial or other advantage of the perpetrator or facilitator and/or c) through the violence or threat of violence.

+- County Lines is a term use to describe gangs and organized criminal networks involved in the exporting of illegal drugs into one or more importing areas, using dedicated mobile phone lines or other form of 'deal line'. - The four categories above are all part of what can be named serious violence.
 All staff should be aware of the indicators, which may signal children are at risk from or are involved with serious violent crime.
 These may include increased absence from school, a change in friendships/relationships with older individuals, signs of self-harm or significant well-being.
-Unexplained gifts or new possessions could also indicate that

-- children have been approached by or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation. - Domestic abuse any incident or pattern of controlling, coercive, threatening behavior, violence or abuse between those aged 16 or over who are or have been, intimate partners or family members regardless of gender or sexuality. - It can be psychological, physical, sexual, financial, or emotional. - All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+Unexplained gifts or new possessions could also indicate that children have been approached by or are involved with, individuals associated with criminal networks or gangs and may be at risk of criminal exploitation. - Domestic abuse any incident or pattern of controlling, coercive, threatening behavior, violence or abuse between those aged 16 or over who are or have been, intimate partners or family members regardless of gender or sexuality.

+It can be psychological, physical, sexual, financial, or emotional.

+All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
 It can impact on the children through seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it through their own intimate relationships.
-Exposure to domestic abuse can have serious, long lasting emotional and psychological impact on children. - Other safeguarding issues include drugs, fabricated illness, faith abuse, female genital mutilation (FGM), breast ironing, forced marriage, gangs and youth violence, gender-based violence/violence against women and girls, hate, mental health, private fostering, preventing radicalization, relationship abuse, sharing of nude and semi-nude images and trafficking.
+Exposure to domestic abuse can have serious, long lasting emotional and psychological impact on children.

+Other safeguarding issues include drugs, fabricated illness, faith abuse, female genital mutilation (FGM), breast ironing, forced marriage, gangs and youth violence, gender-based violence/violence against women and girls, hate, mental health, private fostering, preventing radicalization, relationship abuse, sharing of nude and semi-nude images, sextortion and trafficking.

 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
-More details can be found about the specific forms of abuse in the document "Keeping children safe in Education" (September 2023) & "Working Together to Safeguard Children 2018" (DCFS 2018) found on the 'T' drive in the Child protection file or online via TES, MindEd and the NSPCC websites as well as the gov.uk website.
+More details can be found about the specific forms of abuse in the document "Keeping children safe in Education" (September 2024) & "Working Together to Safeguard Children 2023" found on the 'T' drive in the Child protection file or online via TES, MindEd and the NSPCC websites as well as the gov.uk website.